I'm at risk of being or already am homeless

 If you are in immediate danger, please contact:

 - Police on 999, or you can also use 101 to give information to the police or make an enquiry.

 - Refuge on 0808 2000 247 (24 hour Freephone National Domestic Violence Helpline).
 Refuge's website also contains lots of useful information on domestic violence.
-You can find further advice about domestic violence here.
+You can find further advice about domestic violence on our website.